Understand the Packing Methods of WooCommerce FedEX Plugin

 In the image given below, you can see that we have selected “Pack into boxes with weights and dimensions”.
 Now let us take an example to understand how the items are packed when we select this packing method.

 You have defined a custom box that has a dimension of 5x5x3 (length, breadth, and height).
-Now you have to ship 5 products where each product has a dimension of 5x5x1.
+Now you have to ship 5 products and each product has a dimension of 5x5x1.
 In this case, the plugin will pack the first three items into the first box and will pack the other two items in another box.

 If all of the five products have different dimensions then they will be packed in a similar way but keeping the dimension in check.
 Please note that the weight limit would also play an important role while packing the items into the boxes.
 So, the plugin would pack the items without crossing the weight limit.